juju-solutions/bundletester/README.md

     [{test result}, ...]

-each test result is a dict with:
+each test result is a dict with at least:

     {'test': test file, result: exit_code,
-      'exit': 'script name which returned exit code', 'starttime': GMT,
+      'exit': 'script name which returned exit code', 'returncode': exitcode of process,
+      'starttime': GMT,
       'endtime': GMT,
       'duration': timedelta in seconds}